GeorgetteTanner/HeteroGenesis/README.md

 Please cite this when using HeteroGnesis.

 ## Requirements
-Python3 is required to run both HeteroGenesis and FreqCalc. numpy is also required for running HeteroGenesis.
-Both tools have been tested with Python 3.5.2 and numpy 1.12.0 and 1.12.1.
+Python3 and numpy are required to run HeteroGenesis.
+Python 3.5.2 and numpy 1.12.0 and 1.12.1 have been tested succesfully with it.

 **heterogenesis\_vargen** takes 2hrs and 4GB RAM on a single thread to run under default parameters, which includes a germline and 2 somatic clones.
 **heterogenesis\_varincorp** takes 1hr and 7GB RAM on a single thread to run ’clone1’ of this output.

 ## Installation